1. Skip to navigation

 Is Mediation the same as relationship counselling - will the mediator try to get us back together?

 No, definitely not.
-Mediation is the next step people take when they have decided that their marriage, relationship or civil partnership is at an end and they want to sort out all the practical matters which arise on any separation.
+Mediation is the next logical step separated or separating couples take having concluded that their marriage, relationship or civil partnership is at an end and they want to sort out practical matters arising from separation.

 Will my former partner and I have to sit in the same room together with the mediator?

-Usually yes.
-A major reason why mediation works as a process is because when people are in the room together they can communicate directly with each other rather than through third party as happens when people use legal services.
-This helps to avoid the misunderstanding and distrust between the former parties.
+Yes.
+The main reason why mediation works as a process is because when people are in the room together they can communicate directly with each other rather than through third party as happens when people use legal services.
+Mediation helps avoid misunderstanding and distrust between former partners.

 We know that meeting face to face can be very difficult for some people and so we can arrange separate waiting areas and different arrival and departure times if required.